Reverse Proxy configuration using NGINX

 /etc/nginx/sites-available/my-server.defguard.net.conf

-Enable the configuration and start Nginx:
+Enable the configuration and reload NGINX:

 To verify, run: